MENTOR

-MENTOR was founded to expand opportunity for young people by building a youth mentoring field and movement in the United States.
-Since its founding, there has been a more than 10x increase in young people in structured mentoring relationships, from hundreds of thousands to millions.
+The National Mentoring Partnership (also known as MENTOR: The National Mentoring Partnership) is a non-profit organization promoting the youth mentoring movement within the United States.
+The organization's goal is to promote advocacy, training, and education related to the field of youth mentoring.

+The National Mentoring Partnership was founded in 1990 and provides interested parties with educational materials, training manuals, and guidance on maintaining successful mentoring relationships.

+Background

+The National Mentoring Partnership was founded in 1990 by investment bankers Geoffrey Boisi and Raymond Chambers under its original name One to One Partnership.
+Chambers and Boisi formed the organization "in response to a growing need for positive, committed adult relationships among young people at risk of falling off track."

+The organization changed its name to The National Mentoring Partnership around 1996, and later changed the name again to MENTOR: The National Mentoring Partnership.
+The organization is a 501(c)(3) nonprofit.

 Impact

 By supporting, creating, and elevating research and opportunities, MENTOR is the primary resource and expert for the youth mentoring field, representing a movement that meets young people everywhere they are – from schools, to workplaces, and beyond.

 MENTOR operates the Office of Juvenile Justice and Delinquency Prevention’s National Mentoring Resource Center and provides technical assistance to mentoring programs across the country.
 MENTOR also helps expand the mentoring movement through the Mentoring Connector, the only national database of mentoring programs that works to pair potential mentors and mentoring programs through.
 The organization also works to drive equity through initiatives and campaigns such as the Workplace Equity Pledge, Connect|Focus|Grow, and National Mentoring Month.